The General Election will be held on 23 September 2017. Voters who are overseas can vote from 6 September to 23 September.

 Our relationship with Samoa

-It’s 100 years since Britain asked New Zealand to undertake a "great and urgent Imperial service" and occupy Samoa, which until then had been administered by Germany.
+It’s over 100 years since Britain asked New Zealand to undertake a "great and urgent Imperial service" and occupy Samoa, which until then had been administered by Germany.
 A 1,400-strong New Zealand Expeditionary Force landed at Apia on 29 August 1914, with no resistance from the German officials or the Samoan population.
 This was New Zealand’s first role in World War I, and Samoa was under the trusteeship of New Zealand from 1919 until it became independent in 1962 – the first Pacific island country to achieve independence.
 In the same year we signed a Treaty of Friendship, and have had close relations ever since.

 We have more than 144,000 Samoans living in New Zealand – making up 49% of our Pacific Island population.
 Under a special immigration quota, up to 1,100 Samoans can get permanent resident status here each year.
 This is on top of the number coming to New Zealand under normal immigration arrangements.